 Q; “What issues can you help me with at CANDLE MOUSE COUNSELLING?”

-Along with common issues such as Anxiety and Depression, Sense of self, Improving self awareness and building confidence.
-Often unrelated concerns can be helped by talking things through first to start overcoming them.
+Remember: Often unrelated concerns can be helped by talking things through first to start overcoming them.

 Q; Are our sessions confidential?